THE BRIEF

 Riley’s technical assessments form a core part of the material considered by the expert consenting panel, supporting the evaluation and mitigation of environmental effects through proposed construction management procedures, tailored to the project.
 The geometric design went through several iterations to minimise the footprint of the project and avoided ecologically sensitive areas as far as practicable.
 Throughout the fast‑track process, we have undertaken comprehensive submitter engagement; addressing feedback and RFIs, supporting refinement of draft consent conditions, and providing expert input through panel‑convened conferencing; helping to enable positive outcomes for the project and the environment.

-The panel issued their draft decision – approving consent for the full 55 wind turbine layout, a fantastic outcome for all involved with the application.
+The panel issued their final decision – approving consent for the full 55 wind turbine layout, a fantastic outcome for all involved with the application.

 "Riley’s 3D visualisation capability has added real value to the Southland Wind Farm project.
 The high quality, interactive 3D models created for the project allows the proposed wind farm to be viewed from any perspective and provide a very realistic representation of the terrain and land cover.